LabinatorSolutions/medical-symptom-checker/README.md

 ```
 3. Test the app locally or online.

-**Note:** If you are testing the app in a subfolder or special directory, make sure you set the base URL correctly or else you will end up with a blank white screen.
+**Note:** If you are testing the app in a subdirectory, make sure to tune the base URL correctly before testing.

 ## Contribution